Paisley in Lake County, Oregon — The American West (Northwest)

 Irrigated crops, fed by water diverted from the Chewaucan River or pumped from aquifers, provided grass, hay, grains, and supplemental income to area residents.
 Due to the abundance of surface water in this area, local farmers were able to avoid many of the hardships encountered by the dryland farmers elsewhere in Oregon's Outback.

 Location.
 42° 41.58′ N, 120° 32.691′ W. Marker is in Paisley, Oregon, in Lake County.
-Marker is at the intersection of Fremont Highway (Oregon Route 31) and Touch for map.
+Marker is at the intersection of Fremont Highway (Oregon Route 31) and Chewaucan Street, on the right when traveling north on Fremont Highway.
 Marker is located within the Oregon Outback Scenic Byway kiosk, just north of the highway on the west side of Chewaucan Street.
+Touch for map.
 Marker is in this post office area: Paisley OR 97636, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within walking distance of this marker.
 Ranching - A way of Life (here, next to this marker); Paisley United Methodist Church (about 400 feet away, measured in a direct line).